History of Anderson Cooper in Timeline

 In 2007, Anderson Cooper began hosting CNN Heroes: An All-Star Tribute, a show about extraordinary deeds by ordinary people.

-In 2007, Anderson Cooper was a fill-in co-host for Regis Philbin on Live with Regis and Kelly.
+In 2007, Anderson Cooper was a fill-in co-host for Regis Philbin on Live with Regis and Kelly when Philbin underwent triple-bypass heart surgery.

-In early 2007, Anderson Cooper signed a multi-year deal with CNN, doubling his salary and allowing him to continue as a contributor to 60 Minutes.
+In early 2007, Anderson Cooper signed a multi-year deal with CNN that allowed him to continue as a contributor to 60 Minutes and doubled his salary.

 2007: Correspondent for 60 Minutes

-Since 2007, Anderson Cooper has been a correspondent for the CBS News program 60 Minutes, while also working at CNN.
+Since 2007, Anderson Cooper has been a correspondent for the CBS News program 60 Minutes, while concurrently serving as a CNN anchor and correspondent.

-In December 2008, Cooper, Gupta, and Lisa Ling teamed up for Planet in Peril: Battle Lines, which premiered.
+In December 2008, Anderson Cooper, Sanjay Gupta, and Lisa Ling teamed up for a sequel, Planet in Peril: Battle Lines, which premiered.

-In September 2010, it was announced that Anderson Cooper had signed an agreement to host a nationally syndicated talk show named Anderson.
+In September 2010, Warner Bros. and Telepictures announced that Anderson Cooper had signed an agreement to host a nationally syndicated talk show.

-In 2010, Anderson Cooper received a National Order of Honour and Merit from the Haitian government for his coverage of the Haiti earthquake.
+In 2010, Anderson Cooper received the National Order of Honour and Merit, the highest honor granted by the Haitian government, for his coverage of the Haiti earthquake.

 September 12, 2011: Premiere of Anderson Live